What Good Looks Like

 What Markdown features does Telescopo support?

-Telescopo supports full CommonMark and GitHub Flavored Markdown including headings, bold, italic, strikethrough, links, images, ordered and unordered lists, task lists, tables, fenced code blocks with syntax highlighting for 70+ languages, blockquotes, horizontal rules, and inline HTML.
+Telescopo supports full CommonMark and GitHub Flavored Markdown including headings, bold, italic, strikethrough, links, images, ordered and unordered lists, task lists, tables, fenced code blocks with syntax highlighting for 70+ languages, blockquotes, horizontal rules, inline HTML, footnotes, highlights, auto-generated tables of contents, definition lists, and GitHub-style callouts.

 Can Telescopo render Mermaid diagrams inside Markdown files?

 Yes.
-Telescopo renders Mermaid diagrams natively inside Markdown files.
-Supported diagram types include flowcharts, sequence diagrams, state diagrams, Gantt charts, class diagrams, and entity relationship diagrams.
-Diagrams are rendered on-device with no network dependency.
+Telescopo Markdown Studio renders Mermaid diagrams natively inside Markdown files.
+Supported diagram types include flowcharts, sequence diagrams, state diagrams, Gantt charts, class diagrams, ER diagrams, pie charts, mindmaps, timelines, git graphs, quadrant charts, XY charts, Sankey diagrams, C4 diagrams, and annotated class diagrams.

 Does Telescopo support LaTeX math rendering?